ecovillage/sometimes/README.md

 Sometimes backups are good.

 Too simple script (tss) to create backups or other regular tasks with file output via ssh.
+This results in `non-differential backups` (a 'full' backup during every run).

 Only ready to use for the insanest of all people.

+It is rooted in some shell scripts and initially development was carried out to closely match that, such that you could copy the commands to shell.
+It slowly deviated from that use (now, more and more implementation is moved to the ruby-style).
+Originally, the aim was to be able to run sometimes without any other ruby-gem-dependencies.

 Copyright 2018, 2019 Felix Wolfsteller, licensed under the GPLv3 or any later version (see [LICENSE](LICENSE) file for details).